sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/mongo-relationships.md

 <img src="./img/one_to_one.png" alt="one to one erd"  width="250">

 One-to-one relationships can sometimes just be modeled with simple attributes.
-A brain are both complex enough that we might want to have their data in different models, with lots of different attributes on each.
+A person and a brain are both complex enough that we might want to have their data in different models, with lots of different attributes on each.

 ###One-to-Many